gilessmart/git-url-gen/README.md

 ## Potential Enhancements

-* If no file path supplied, produce a URL that links to the repo root.
+* If no path is supplied, produce the URL of the repository root.
 * Use sub-repos (or maybe containers) for testing, so it's possible to test branch name URL encoding.
-* Support repos held on other vendors' - GitLab, BitBucket etc.
+* Support repos held on other vendors' platforms - GitLab, BitBucket etc.
-* Replace `-l` option with `file_path[:line_number]`.
+* Replace `-l` option with `path[:line_number]`.